Category: E-Commerce

 • Unclear decision rights

-• Without addressing these, more AI will only amplify hesitation.
+Without addressing these structural issues, adding more AI will only amplify hesitation.

 Final Thought

-AI will only continue to improve, after all, becoming faster and cheaper.
-But unless organizations reimagine who owns, trusts and acts on decisions, more AI will only mean more insight — and less movement.
+But unless organizations redesign who owns, trusts, and acts on decisions, more AI will simply produce more insight with less movement.

-If your organization is full of AI knowledge but can’t act, technology isn’t the problem.
+If your organization is full of AI insights but struggles to act, the problem may not be technology.

-👉 Get in touch with Sifars to develop AI-driven systems that can move.
+Get in touch with Sifars to build AI-driven systems that move organizations forward.

 • The Hidden Cost of Treating AI as an IT Project